 Want to improve your finances, but not sure where to start?
 It begins with mastering some basic skills.
 Get to know the central tenets of financial responsibility, from budgeting to paying yourself first to mastering the art of the credit card.

 Learn How To Budget

 The first step toward financial responsibility is budgeting properly.
 Yes, budgets can be boring.
 But they are also the cornerstone of financial responsibility, no matter your salary or financial situation.
-Budgets are a way to tell your money where to go such as paying bills, chipping away at debt, or contributing to retirement, rather than spending freely and then wondering where all your money went at the end of the month.
+Budgets are a way to tell your money where to go such as paying bills, chipping away at debt or contributing to retirement, rather than spending freely and then wondering where all your money went at the end of the month.

 It can be difficult to create and stick to a budget, but you have options.
 There are many different kinds of budgets, from the cash-only budget to the envelope system.
 Do your research and find the one that works the best for you.